Balint0928/quartz/content/Core Rules/f_Character Creation/f_Classes/f_Class Features/Clerical Archetype.md

 - You learn two new languages, even druidic or thieves cant

-- When you use your Hymn ability, you can also regain 1 AFP
+- When you use your Hymn ability, you can also reduce your AP by 1

 ### Channel Divinity - Guide the Flock